-New or revised IFRS standards and interpretations as from 2019 and their adoption by the Group
+New or revised IFRS standards and interpretations 2019 and their adoption by the Group

-Standard/ Interpretation Enactment Relevance for Geberit Adoption IFRS 16 - Leases 1.1.2019 Under current IAS 17 lessees are required to make a distinction between a finance lease (on balance sheet) and an operating lease (off balance sheet).
-The new standard requires lessees to recognise a lease liability reflecting future lease payments and a 'right-of-use asset' for virtually all lease contracts.
+Standard/ Interpretation Enactment Relevance for Geberit Adoption IFRS 16 - Leases 1.1.2019 The standard requires lessees to recognise a lease liability reflecting future lease payments and a 'right-of-use asset' for virtually all lease contracts.
 The IASB included an optional exemption for certain short-term leases and leases of low-value assets.
 Under IFRS 16, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-1.1.2019 The adoption of this standard will have an impact on the consolidated financial statements.
-The value of the right-of-use assets capitalised will be around MCHF 70.
-A financial liability representing the future lease payments will be shown at approximately the same amount.
-The Group will apply the modified retrospective method, with assets and liabilities included on 1 January 2019.
+1.1.2019 Adoption of this standard had an impact on the consolidated financial statements.
+This is disclosed in \rightarrow Note 26.
 IFRIC 23 - Uncertainty over income tax treatments 1.1.2019 This IFRIC clarifies the accounting treatment when there is uncertainty over whether a tax treatment will be accepted by tax authorities and defines that it is in the scope of IAS 12 and not IAS 37.
-The interpretation clarifies that the uncertainties may be treated separately or together as a group, providing factors to determine the unit of account.
 It is to be assumed that tax authorities will examine those treatments and have full knowledge of all related information.
 Both current and deferred income taxes are accounted based on the probabilities that certain treatments will be accepted, determined by the most likely amount method or the expected value method.
-Uncertain tax treatments are reassessed following a change in circumstances or due to new information, while the absence of comment from the tax authority alone is unlikely to lead to a change in the estimate.
-1.1.2019 The amendment has no material impact on the consolidated financial statements.
-Amendments to IAS 19 Employee Benefits 1.1.2019 The amendments specify how companies determine pension expenses when changes to a defined benefit pension plan occur.
+1.1.2019 The amendment had no material impact on the consolidated financial statements.
+Amendments to IFRS 9 - Financial instruments 1.1.2019 The amendment allows measuring particular pre-payable financial assets with so-called "negative compensation" (i.e. when, for example, a party terminating the contract may receive reasonable compensation for the early termination rather than having to make a payment) at amortised cost or at fair value through other comprehensive income (depending on the business model assessment) instead of at fair value through profit or loss.
+1.1.2019 This amendment had no impact on the consolidated financial statements.
+Amendments to IAS 28 - Investments in associates and joint 1.1.2019 The amendment clarifies that the requirements of IFRS 9 are applied for long-term interests in an associate or joint venture to which the equity method is not applied.
+These interests include long-term interests that, in substance, form part of the entity's net investment in an associate or joint venture.
+1.1.2019 ventures This amendment had no impact on the consolidated financial statements.
+Amendments to IAS 19 - Employee benefits 1.1.2019 The amendments specify how companies determine pension expenses when changes to a defined benefit pension plan occur.
 When a change to a plan takes place, the updated assumptions from this remeasurement must be used to determine current service cost and net interest for the remainder of the reporting period after the change to the plan.
 This will change the amounts that would otherwise have been charged to profit or loss in the period after the change, and may lead to a more frequent remeasurement of the net liability.
-1.1.2019 This amendment has no material impact on the consolidated financial statements.
-Annual improvements of IFRS 2015 - 2017 various The ordinary annual clarifications and minor amendments of various standards have no material impact on the consolidated financial statements. various
+1.1.2019 This amendment had no material impact on the consolidated financial statements.
+Annual improvements of IFRS 2015-2017 various The ordinary annual clarifications and minor amendments of various standards have no material impact on the consolidated financial statements. various

-New or revised IFRS standards and interpretations as from 2019 and their adoption by the Group
+New or revised IFRS standards and interpretations as from 2020 and their adoption by the Group